Citation, DOI and article data

 The prevalence is unknown 7.
 It is most common in young women with a female to male ratio of 3:1, and is typically diagnosed between the ages of 30 and 50 4.

-- CNS symptoms (e.g. headache, neck pain, pulsatile tinnitus, Horner syndrome) from transient ischaemic attack, stroke, dissection, due to carotid and vertebral artery involvement 11
+- CNS symptoms (e.g. headache, neck pain, pulsatile tinnitus, Horner syndrome) from transient ischemic attack, stroke, dissection, due to carotid and vertebral artery involvement 11

 - angina, myocardial infarction or sudden cardiac death due to coronary artery involvement 10

-- symptoms of mesenteric ischaemia (mesenteric infarction is rare due to formation of collateral supply) 11
+- symptoms of mesenteric ischemia (mesenteric infarction is rare due to formation of collateral supply) 11

 The exact cause is not well known.
 The underlying pathology is fibrous or fibromuscular thickening of the arterial wall.
 Any layer of the vessel wall may be affected: intima, media or adventitia.
 There is absence of inflammatory cells 1-4,7.